 - Open Access Department Resources

 - Resources Outside the Department

 The Computer Room is located in Moore Hall 565.
 It is for the use of students of the Linguistics Department only.
-The computer room contains two Macintosh computers, four PC’s (three with Windows 2000 OS and one with both Linux and Windows 2000), and two laser printers.
+The computer room contains two PCs (equipped with ELAN, Transcribr, and PRAAT) and one laser printer.
+The Computer Room also has a charging station for mobile devices.
 Students need to supply their own paper for the laser printers or purchase paper at a cost of 2 cents per sheet printed.

 The Computer Room is open on normal working days from 8:00 am to approximately 4:30 pm.
 Outside of those hours students may still use the computer room, but must sign the computer room monitor’s sheet and agree to take responsibility for monitoring the room.
 Anyone signed up to monitor the computer room must not leave until either closing and properly locking the room, or getting another linguistics student to sign the monitor’s sheet and agree to take responsibility for the room.

-Linguistics students may sign out a key to the computer room, if they wish to use the room on weekends or after hours.
-See the department secretaries in Moore Hall 569.
+Linguistics students may sign out a key to the computer room if they wish to use the room on weekends or after hours.
+See the department staff in Moore Hall 569.
 Note that anyone using the computer room on weekends or after hours must sign the computer room monitor’s sheet and take responsibility for closing and properly locking the room.
-Please remember to return the key to the department secretaries as soon as possible.
+Please remember to return the key to the department staff as soon as possible.

 The role of Computer Room faculty advisor is currently being discussed and will be posted as soon as it is assigned.